Leo Felton: Terror plot

 While imprisoned, Felton met Erica Chase, a member of the white supremacist group the World Church of the Creator.
 They met through the women's program of the WCOTC, the "Sisterhood", which had a Prisoner Support Group element; she struck up a correspondence with him.
 After his release they met and began dating.
 Felton robbed a bank with a friend from prison and forged money in order to buy materials to create a fertilizer bomb.
 They aimed to target Jewish and black facilities in the Boston area to ignite a racial holy war, though a specific target was never determined.
 The plot was thwarted when an attendant at a donut shop spotted a counterfeit $20 Chase tried to pass her.
 She alerted an off-duty Boston police officer, who then arrested Felton and Chase.

 During the ensuing legal proceedings, the fact he was biracial was revealed and publicized, resulting in a large amount of publicity.
 In response, Felton attempted to kill himself.
 Both were found guilty, Felton of plotting to build a bomb, Felton was sentenced to 21 years and 10 months in prison, while Chase received 5.
 Felton was released from federal custody on December 12, 2020.
 He is an Odinist.

+Later life

+He later abandoned white supremacy and, writing in 2018, described his former life as "the most batshit-crazy ideological corner anyone has ever painted themselves into".
+He said he had since "refocused my center of gravity on the non-Western parts of my background", and changed his last name to a Yoruba one.